RDS-37: Important results of RDS-37

 The RDS program gave rise to the genius of Andrei Sakharov, who undoubtedly was the driving force behind the Soviet thermonuclear weapons development program.
 During his time at Design Bureau 11, Sakharov formulated the most critical ideas for the advancement of Soviet thermonuclear projects.
 RDS-37 gave Sakharov a lot of credibility and prestige among his co-workers and superiors.
 Following his success, he was given more autonomy in his research and made significant contributions in the realm of nuclear weaponry (and industry).
 His studies and theories on magnetic plasma confinement and on the magnetic thermonuclear reactor eventually led to the introduction of large electromagnetic pulse devices and laser fusion.
-Many of Sakharov's works and proposed ideas during his time working on the RDS projects are still on going today.
+Many of Sakharov's works and proposed ideas during his time working on the RDS projects are still ongoing today.